singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 We need to cut out some of the calls to getHeight.

 If we inspect this method, we may notice that getHeight could actually check if the tree is balanced at the same time as it's checking heights.
-What do we do when we discover that the subtree isn' t balanced?
+What do we do when we discover that the subtree isn't balanced?
 Just return an error code.

 This improved algorithm works by checking the height of each subtree as we recurse down from the root.
 On each node, we recursively get the heights of the left and right subtrees  through  the checkHeight method.
 If the subtree is balanced, then checkHeight will return the actual height of the subtree.
 If the subtree  is not balanced, then checkHeight will return an error code.
 We will immediately break and return an error code from the current call.